panfanky/open_mysql_crud_ui/readme.md

 INSTALLATION
 ------------
-Prerequisite: your tables all have an auto increment primary key
+Prerequisite: your tables all have an auto increment primary key, called 'id' (lowercase)

 copy the folder to the root of your website and name it open_mysql_crud_ui OR